coteries/cedille-ai/README.md

 Cedille is a GPT-J model, it can be run using the [`kingoflolz/mesh-transformer-jax` codebase](https://github.com/kingoflolz/mesh-transformer-jax).

+We are currently working on a technical paper about Cedille, stay tuned!

 For any help or custom development, contact us at info@coteries.com

 ## 🔗 Links